Created by New City College student chefs, winners of Tilda’s Best Use of Rice Award at Zest Quest Asia 2020.

 - For the Chicken Satay - Prepare spice mix – 3cm galangal, 1cm turmeric, 5 small red onions, 8 cloves garlic, 3 macadamia nuts, 5 small red chillies, ½ tsp shrimp paste, ½ tsp salt, 1tsp ground coriander, 1 tsp black peppercorns, 1tsp cloves, ½ tsp nutmeg, blend together well in pestle and mortar into a paste.

 - Combine minced chicken with spice mix and ½ cup grated coconut, 2tbsp palm sugar and 1tbsp lime juice, wrap around lemongrass to form skewers.

 - Grill over charcoal for 5-6 minutes, turning frequently.

-- Heat saucepan, sauté shallots, chilli, ginger and garlic for 2-3 mins.
+- For the Satay Sauce - Heat saucepan, sauté shallots, chilli, ginger and garlic for 2-3 mins.

 - Add peanut butter and stir.
 Add tamarind and soy sauce, stir well.
 Pour in the coconut cream and water, stir for 3-4 mins or until the peanut butter has been incorporated well.

 - Simmer the mix on a low heat for approx. 1-2 mins.